alexrdeacon/Data-Analyst-Portfolio/NFL Career Length Analysis/NFL_Draft_Career_Length_Analysis.md

 FROM
 	NFL_Draft_Cleaned$
 WHERE
-		Status = 'Retired'
+	Status <> 'Active'
 	-- only include players who are retired
 	AND
 		Round <> 1
-GROUP BY
+		-- only include players not drafted in the first round GROUP BY
 	Position
 ORDER BY